devxpy/eip4/session_1/README.md

 Filters are simply the 2nd term, in the matrix multiplication between the pixel values of the input image, and the filter itself that produces a convolution.

+So effectively, this is the matrix containing the weights applied the input layer.

 ## Epochs

 This is the number of training cycles.